-The doctrine of equivalents was recognised by the Polish Supreme Court in V CSK 149/15 (10 December 2015) but its applicability before the common courts remains inconsistent.
-The Polish Supreme Court developed a five-step comparative study for the purpose of assessment on whether the disputed solution is equivalent to the one that is protected by the patent:
+The doctrine of equivalents was recognised by the Supreme Court in V CSK 149/15 (10 December 2015), but its applicability before the common courts remains inconsistent.
+The Supreme Court developed a five-step comparative study for the purpose of assessing whether the disputed solution is equivalent to the one protected by the patent:

-- determination of the patent scope on the basis of its claims, description and drawings, taking into account the technical problem constituting the grounds for a given invention and the essence of its resolution, as well as the type of protected invention;
+- determination of the patent scope on the basis of its claims, description and drawings, taking into account the technical problem constituting the grounds for a given invention, the essence of its resolution and the type of protected invention;

-- determination of technical features of the disputed solution, including technical problems constituting the grounds for that solution and the essence of the entire disputed solution;
+- determination of the disputed solution’s technical features, including the technical problems constituting the grounds for that solution and the essence of the disputed solution;

-- determination in cases when technical features (obvious equivalents) multiplied in the disputed solution determine the essence of the technical solution protected by the patent, whether those features could have been developed by the so-called ‘specialist’ in a given domain without knowledge of the patent.
+- determination in cases when technical features (obvious equivalents) multiplied in the disputed solution determine the essence of the technical solution protected by the patent, and whether those features could have been developed by a ‘specialist’ in a given domain without knowledge of the patent.

 Q: Are there problems in enforcing certain types of patent relating to, for example, biotechnology, business methods or software?

-This depends strictly on the merits of the case, but overall the patents concerning new use for existing inventions seem to be more challenging to defend before the Polish courts.
+This depends strictly on the merits of the case, but overall patents concerning new uses for existing inventions seem to be more challenging to defend before the Polish courts.

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?

-Courts are not legally obliged to consider previous cases that have covered similar issues, although these cases are customarily invoked before the court and might significantly support the party’s arguments.
-Although Polish courts do not operate on the basis of precedents, they are likely to follow the solidified line of reasoning of the Polish Supreme Court, by virtue of its authority.
+Courts are not legally obliged to consider previous cases that have covered similar issues, although those cases are customarily invoked before the court and may significantly support the parties’ arguments.
+Although Polish courts do not operate on the basis of precedents, they are likely to follow the solidified line of reasoning of the Supreme Court, by virtue of its authority.

 Q: To what extent are courts willing to consider the way in which the same or similar cases have been dealt with in other jurisdictions?
 Are decisions from some jurisdictions more persuasive than those from others?

-Courts are willing to consider foreign judgments and whenever possible they are invoked by the parties to support their arguments and to present the court with a broader perspective on the merits of the case.
-There is no obvious preference among Polish courts as to which foreign judgments are more persuasive than others – this mostly depends on the preference of the presiding judge.
+Courts are willing to consider foreign judgments, and whenever possible they are invoked by the parties to support their arguments and to present the court with a broader perspective on the merits of the case.
+There is no obvious preference among Polish courts regarding which foreign judgments are more persuasive than others; this mostly depends on the preference of the presiding judge.

 Q: What realistic options are available to defendants seeking to delay a case?
 How might a plaintiff counter these?

-We do not see much room for these practices due to the rigorous rules of civil procedure that apply in Poland.
-Parties to the case must perform their actions in the time appointed by the court as failure to perform these actions will be to the detriment of the non-performing party.
+There is not much room for such practices owing to the rigorous rules of civil procedure that apply in Poland.
+Parties to the case must perform their obligations within the time appointed by the court as failure to perform those actions will be to the detriment of the non-performing party.

 Q: Under what circumstances, if any, will a court consider granting a preliminary injunction?
 How often does this happen?